dzavalishin/mqtt_udp/dox/source/index.rst

 .. rem Indices and tables
 .. rem ------------------

+.. rem .. only:: html

-* :ref:`genindex`
+.. rem   * :ref:`genindex`
-* :ref:`modindex`
+.. rem   * :ref:`modindex`
-* :ref:`search`
+.. rem   * :ref:`search`

 Introduction
 ------------

 MQTT/UDP is a simplest possible protocol for IoT, smart home applications and robotics.
-As you can guess from its name, it is based on MQTT (which is quite simple too), but based on UDP.
+As you can guess from its name, it is based on MQTT (which is quite simple too), but based on UDP and needs no broker.

 Fast track for impatient readers: MQTT/UDP native implementations exist in Java, Python, C, Lua and PLC specific ST language.
 See corresponding references: